nilsyadv/pharmacy-mini-store-app/README.md

 ### Database Connection Issues

-If you see `ECONNREFUSED 127.0.0.1:3306`:
+If you see connection errors:
-1. Make sure MySQL is running: `mysql -u root -p`
+1. Verify PostgreSQL is running
-2. Check your `.env` credentials
+2. Check your `DATABASE_URL` in `.env`
-3. Verify the database exists: `SHOW DATABASES;`
+3. For Docker: ensure postgres container is healthy: `docker-compose ps`

 ### Session Issues

 If authentication doesn't persist:
-1. Verify SESSION_SECRET is set in `.env`
+1. Verify SESSION_SECRET is set in `.env` (minimum 32 characters)
-2. Check MySQL session table exists
+2. Check PostgreSQL session table exists
 3. Clear browser cookies and retry
+4. For Docker: restart the app container: `docker-compose restart app`

 ### Port Already in Use